jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 JENNIFER:	Oh yeah.

-DAN:	Um,
+DAN:	Um...

 JENNIFER:	When w- you take over another person,
 	you take a- --
 	you get,
 	their cards.
-The MSG in that .
-Chinese food really got me high for a little bit.
+The MSG in that Chinese food really got me high for a little bit.
 	Does MSG affect you?

 DAN: No.